 Transport and environment convener, Cllr Lesley Macinnes who formerly worked for a landmine and cluster munition non-governmental organisation said: “I was tasked with dealing with the impact of those weapons both during conflict and post-conflict.
 I’ve witnessed and understood very clearly the impact of war on human lives – the practical, the social, the very human cost attached to war.
 I think it’s very important that the voices that represent opposition to that can be heard in Scotland’s capital city.”

 A corwdfunder campaign for the Memorial was launched in mid October with £28,000 raised so far towards a project budget of £167,773 for casting, fabrication and installation of the peace tree sculpture and granite bench.
 We want as many people as possible to be part of this and make it a people’s peace tree that expresses our shared aspirations for a world without war.

 Edinburgh based artist Kate Ive’s design has been selected and a maquette was unveiled at a launch event in May.
 The sculpture will be notably different from the numerous war memorials in Princes St Gardens which place an heroic figure on a plinth.

 Instead it is an inclusive and intriguing sculpture that encourages exploration and further enquiry.
-It offers a space for and invites reflection on alternatives to war like peacebuilding and conflict resolution.
-The process will include opportunities to participate in workshops and create embroidered handkerchiefs some of which will be turned into bronzed “Bracts” or flowers that will decorate the bronze tree and represent COs and individuals and organisations that oppose war.
+It offers a space for reflection on alternatives to war like peacebuilding and conflict resolution.
+The creation process will include opportunities to participate in workshops and create embroidered handkerchiefs some of which will be turned into bronzed “Bracts” or flowers that will decorate the bronze tree and represent COs and individuals and organisations that oppose war.